Code-Saint/Phishing_Simulation_Platform/README.md

 python app.py
 ```

-Your local Flask server will start, and the terminal will show a URL (e.g., http://127.0.0.1:5000).Then open the URL shown in your terminal (e.g., http://127.0.0.1:5000) in your browser.
+Your local Flask server will start, and the terminal will show a URL (e.g., http://127.0.0.1:5000).
+Then open the URL shown in your terminal (e.g., http://127.0.0.1:5000) in your browser.

 ---